ifti891/100-days-of-code/log.md

 **Thought's**

 Haven't updated here and on Twitter but i haven't missed a day when i haven't been learning coding or any other information related to coding.
 Yestraday i wan't able to update because i was in pretty much bad condition.
 Alss, have to prepare for the PhD interview, kind of not interested any longer now.

+## Day 28: January 23, 2022

+**Today's Progress**
+1. Worked on two websites Techcrunch and Khan-academy.
+2. Have Covid-19 positive.

+**Thaught's**

+Bit slowed down because of covid, still has to read all of the shayhowe.

+## Day 29: January 24, 2022

+**Today's Progress**
+1. Working of the homework.
+2. And have covid.

+**Thought's**
+Can't work much due to covid, but still i think i have spend more than two hours on coding.
+So it nice.
+If there is continuous electricity i would have done much better, as i always have to to work after 12 am in the night, because fortunately that's the only time when my village have any electricty.